-In November 2010, we found that although executive-branch agency officials stated that reciprocity is regularly granted, agencies did not have complete records on the extent to which previously granted security clearance investigations and adjudications are honored governmentwide.
-Further, we found that agencies lacked a standard metric for tracking reciprocity.
+In November 2010, we found that although executive-branch agency officials stated that reciprocity is regularly granted, agencies did not have complete records on the extent to which previously granted security clearance investigations and adjudications are honored governmentwide.59 Further, we found that agencies lacked a standard metric for tracking reciprocity.
 We recommended that the Deputy Director for Management, OMB, in the capacity as chair of the PAC, develop comprehensive metrics to track when reciprocity is granted and report the findings from the expanded tracking to Congress.
 OMB concurred with our recommendation.
-However, in April 2015, we found that executive branch agencies still did not consistently track when reciprocity is or is not granted, nor did they have metrics in place to measure how often reciprocity occurs.
-ODNI officials stated that they planned to develop them by 2016.
+However, in April 2015, we found that executive branch agencies still did not consistently track when reciprocity is or is not granted, nor did they have metrics in place to measure how often reciprocity occurs.60 ODNI officials stated that they planned to develop them by 2016.
 Although the Director of National Intelligence had requested Intelligence Community elements take steps to begin capturing reciprocity data in December 2014, such baseline data needed to support measures for reciprocity were not being collected government-wide.
-We recommended, in 2015, that the Director of National Intelligence require the development of baseline data to support measures for reciprocity.
-These data would help to identify and monitor changes in reciprocity government-wide.
-ODNI did not state whether it concurred with the recommendation, and as of November 2017, it had not been implemented.
+We recommended, in 2015, that the Director of National Intelligence require the development of baseline data to support measures for reciprocity.61

-&lt;sup>59GAO, Personnel Security Clearances: Progress Has Been Made to Improve Timeliness but Continued Oversight Is Needed to Sustain Momentum.
+59GAO, Personnel Security Clearances: Progress Has Been Made to Improve Timeliness but Continued Oversight Is Needed to Sustain Momentum.
 GAO-11-65.
 (Washington, D.C.: Nov.
 19, 2010).